behzod/Country-Info-Visual-Editor-WYSIWYG-Button/README.txt

 You will find a new "globe" button in the visual (WYSIWYG) editor.

 == Changelog ==
+= 1.0.1 =
+* Refactored the code
+* Turned on simple client side validation
+* Tested compatibility with WordPress 4.9
 = 1.0 =
 * Initial Release.